auerswal/pubcloud2020/ex4-infra/README.md

 ## Where Are We Now?

 So far I have created the mandatory pieces for this exercise.
-Next on the agenda are *elastic IP address* and *elastic network interface*.
+Next on the agenda are *Elastic IP Address* and *Elastic Network Interface*.
 I will add them to the Terraform configuration and use `terraform apply` to add them to the deployment.
 But first I want to show the current state of the Terraform configuration: